 If the judge does not believe the defendant's position that the recoverable amount is less than the benefit figure, he may decide even if there are no identifiable assets that the defendant has somehow concealed them and therefore order make an order for the full benefit.

-A team of experienced POCA lawyers will be well aware that the aim of a confiscation case is to get to the benefit figure, whether it be low (suiting the defendant), or high (suiting the prosecution).
-This is the amount that will probably be forfeited.
+A team of experienced POCA lawyers will be well aware that the aim of a confiscation case is to get to the benefit figure, whether it be low (which is good for the defendant), or high (which is good for the prosecution).
+This is the amount that will probably end up being forfeited.

 Here are some points to be aware of: